Install.

 Prerequisites

-• Outbound HTTPS from the Pi — no inbound ports required.
+• Outbound HTTPS — no inbound ports required.

 bash